n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 ## Feature interaction in sequences ##

-As is noted in the descriptions of <abbr>ZWJ</abbr> gendered-person sequences and
+As is noted in the descriptions of <abbr title="Zero-Width Joiner">ZWJ</abbr> gendered-person sequences and
-<abbr>ZWJ</abbr> multi-person group sequences, there is potential for confusion
+<abbr title="Zero-Width Joiner">ZWJ</abbr> multi-person group sequences, there is potential for confusion
 wherever standalone emoji codepoints and emoji sequences overlap in meaning.

-This potential for confusion is compounded by the fact that the skin-tone modifier mechanism and the <abbr>ZWJ</abbr> gendered person mechanism interact differently with standalone emoji codepoints and with emoji sequences.
+This potential for confusion is compounded by the fact that the skin-tone modifier mechanism and the <abbr title="Zero-Width Joiner">ZWJ</abbr> gendered person mechanism interact differently with standalone emoji codepoints and with emoji sequences.

 In particular, for several of the standalone emoji codepoints, a single skin-tone modifier is permitted, which is defined to modify both of the human beings depicted in the emoji.
-For other standalone emoji codepoints, only a single gender designator <abbr>ZWJ</abbr> gendered-person subsequence is allowed to be appended to the codepoint, and the gender designator is defined to modify both of the human beings depicted in the emoji.
+For other standalone emoji codepoints, only a single gender designator <abbr title="Zero-Width Joiner">ZWJ</abbr> gendered-person subsequence is allowed to be appended to the codepoint, and the gender designator is defined to modify both of the human beings depicted in the emoji.